ohhsodead/arisen-studio/README.md

 * PlayStation 3 with CFW

 ### Getting Started
-Go to Settings > Edit Consoles... and add your console name and the address.
-Otherwise, ignore that and enter your address manually in the textbox.
-Your address can be found under 'System Information' on the console.
+In the upper left corner under **Settings** > **Edit Consoles** is where you can add and save your console.
+Your address can be found under **System Information**.

 ### Connecting to Console
+Either select your console from the dropdown menu or type it manually in the textbox, then hit the **Connect** button.

-Simply click the **Connect** button.
-Note: this is only testing a connection to the console before you're able to install any files.
+Note: This is only testing a connection to the address so that it ensures you're able to upload files.

 ### Browsing Mods
 Finding mods is extremely simple too.
-Start by choosing and selecting a game from the long list titles/categories that are displayed on the left.
+Start by choosing something from the long list of titles/categories that are displayed on the left.

-All of the mods that are available for will be loaded into the gridview, with some information such as the name, version and creator.
+All the mods that are available will be loaded into the gridview, including information such as the name, version, creator, etc.

-Further details that you'll need to know will be displayed on the right side when selecting an item, including the configuration and description.
+Further details that you'll need to know will be displayed on the right side when selecting an item, including the firmware, configuration, description and more.

 ### Installing Mods
-Ensure that your console is either at the XMB menu or Rebug Toolbox open before uploading any files.
+Before install any files, make sure that your console is either at the XMB menu or with Rebug Toolbox open.
 It could cause issues such as console freezing or crashing.

-A compressed archive containing the files and a set of installation paths are included by default, so the **Install** process will be to the appropriate paths for you.
+A compressed archive containing the modded files and a set of installation paths are included by default with each, so the **Install** process will be to the appropriate paths to work as instructed/intended.

 ### Uninstalling Mods
-The **Uninstall** option is still being worked on to allow for some guarantees.
-But for now it will remove the files from the specified install path.
-Files that are installed into your game folders are not deleted as it could cause issues with game, these files include _EBOOT.BIN_, _patch_mp.ff_, etc. You can always find them from the database, which usually contain the words like 'default' or similar, install those after uninstalling the game mods.
+The **Uninstall** option is still being worked on to allow for original files to be backed up.
+But for now it will remove the specified installation files.
+Ones that are installed into your game folders are not deleted as it could cause issues with playing the game, these can include the _EBOOT.BIN_, _patch_mp.ff_, etc. You may be able to find the original/default files from the database, install those after uninstalling the game mods.

 ### Downloading Mods
-Instead you're able to **Download** the compressed mods archive locally to your computer.
+You're also able to **Download** the compressed archive to somewhere on your computer.
 Ideal for sending to friends or installing files manually.

 ### Reporting
-I encourage users to report any issues that may occur with mods or files, whether that's due to ingame problems or installing errors.
+It's encouraged to submit reports of any issues that may occur with mods or files, whether that's ingame problems or installing errors.
 It will be looked into by someone, for sure.

 ### Console File Explorer
-There's also included a simple to use ftp client that allows you to easily navigate both the local and console file systems.
-Go through your folders to choose the desired file, do the same to your console folders to where you'd like to upload the file and hit **Upload**, otherwise you can download or delete files from your console.
+There's also included a simple ftp client that allows you to easily navigate both computer and console file systems.
+Go through your folders to choose the desired file, do the same to your console folders to where you'd like to upload the file then hit **Upload**, otherwise you can download or delete files from your console.

 ## Installation
 Download and run the latest version of the Windows installer, "ModioX.Installer.Windows.exe" from the [releases](https://github.com/wh1ter0se-x/ModioX/releases/latest) page.